sparkfabrik/company-playbook/content/FAQ/attending-conferences.md

 If many people want to attend **we may have to limit the total numbers** and will take into account if you already missed a conferennce previously.
 Anyway we'll do our best to make everyone benefit of this boon at least one time every year.

+If your application is rejected, SparkFabrik will provide you with the reason why.

-If accepted SparkFabrik will provide the following:
+If it is accepted SparkFabrik will provide the following:

 * Paid attendance to 1 or more days
 * Paid return travel
 * Accommodation costs for yourself if required depending on the distance required to travel
 * Costs of evening meal for yourself if staying overnight (this follows the same rules as usual expenses policies around food and drink)

-If the conference or conference travel is over a weekend then it is not considered a working day so SparkFabrik does not usually provide time _in lieu_.
+If the conference and related travel happens over a weekend then it is not considered a working day so SparkFabrik does not usually provide time _in lieu_.
-If rejected, SparkFabrik will provide you with the reason why.

 ## Owner

-The main contact for everything related to conferences and events attendance is **Paolo Mainardi**(paolo.mainardi@sparkfabrik.com)
+The main contact for everything related to conferences and events attendance is **Paolo Mainardi** (paolo.mainardi@sparkfabrik.com)

 ### Credits